Chris Taylor Player Props: Dodgers vs. Phillies

 Chris Taylor At The Plate

-- Taylor is hitting .167 with a double, five home runs and five walks.
+- Taylor has a double, five home runs and five walks while batting .167.

-- Taylor has gotten a hit in eight of 22 games this season (36.4%), with multiple hits twice.
+- This season, Taylor has tallied at least one hit in eight of 22 games (36.4%), and had multiple hits twice.

-- In eight games this season (36.4%), Taylor has picked up an RBI, including two games with multiple runs batted in.
+- Taylor has driven in a run in eight games this year (36.4%), including two games with multiple runs batted in.

 - In seven games this year (31.8%), he has scored, including multiple runs twice.